ConduitIO/conduit/pkg/plugins/s3/README.md

 ## Destination
 The S3 Destination Connector connects to an S3 bucket with the provided configurations, using `aws.bucket`, `aws.access-key-id`,`aws.secret-access-key` and `aws.region`.
-Then will call `Open` to start the connection.
-If the bucket doesn't exist, or the permissions fail, then the `Open` method will fail, and the Connector will not be ready to Write.
+Then will call `Configure` to parse the configurations, If parsing was not successful, then an error will occur.
+After that, the `Open` method is called to start the connection.
+If the permissions fail, the connector will not be ready for writing to S3.

 ### Writer
 The S3 destination writer has a buffer with the size of `buffer-size`, for each time `Write` is called, a new record is added to the buffer.
-When the buffer is full, all the records from it will be written to the S3 bucket configured.
+When the buffer is full, all the records from it will be written to the S3 bucket, and an ack function will be called for each record after being written.

 ### Configuration
 The config passed to `Open` can contain the following fields.